juicedata/juicefs/docs/en/guide/cache_management.md

 When a JuiceFS client `open()` a file, the attributes of the file are automatically cached in client memory.
 If the [`--open-cache`](../reference/command_reference.md#juicefs-mount) option is set to a value greater than 0 when mounting the file system, subsequent `getattr()` and `open()` operations will return the result from the in-memory cache immediately, as long as the cache has not expired.

-When dong `read()` on a file, the chunk and slice information of the file is automatically cached in the client memory.
+When doing `read()` on a file, the chunk and slice information of the file is automatically cached in the client memory.
 Reading the chunk again during the cache lifetime will return the slice information from the in-memory cache immediately.

 :::tip
 You can check ["How JuiceFS Stores Files"](../reference/how_juicefs_store_files.md) to know what chunk and slice are.